statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 To maintain compatibility with the off-chain code we already have for Mono-Nitro, the Ninja-Nitro implementation should convert destinations to addresses in the following way:

-- if the destination is a padded Ethereum address, slice of the Ethereum address and use that
+- if the destination is a padded Ethereum address, slice off the Ethereum address and use that
 - if the destination is not a padded Ethereum address, compute the create2 address of that channel and use that

 > TODO it does not currently do this and our test suite is not adequate enough to tell us!